mtask/CollectiFOR/analyze/docs/init/README.md

 ## Collections

 Collection ingestion is launched with the `--init` option.
-In addition you need to provide path to collection directory or tar.gz file with `--collection <path>`
+In addition you need to provide path to collection directory or tar.gz file with `--collection <path>` and path to configuration file with `-c <config>.yaml`.
+Modify the provided `config.yaml.sample` if needed.
+The `analysis` section in the configuration file does not matter in this phase.
+Only the database location(s) matter.

 ```
-sudo python3 collectifor.py --init --collection /collections/host_20251217_141749.tar.gz
+sudo python3 collectifor.py -c config.yaml.sample --init --collection /collections/host_20251217_141749.tar.gz
 ```

 You can combine `--init` with other phases like seen [here](../../README.md), but this page focuses on the initialization phase.
-By default the init run creates an SQLite3 database `./collectifor.db` which will hold all the data ingested from collections.
-You can provide alternative database path with `--db <path>.db`
+Initialization creates an SQLite3 database to path defined in config -> `collection_database`.

 Below table shows which data is currently ingested to CollectiFOR database in initialization.